acidburn0zzz/yabs/projects.md

 ```
 Note that the Makefiles produced are apended with the name of the operating
 system and if multiple architectures for that operting system are defined
 the architecture is also apended.
-As such the Makefiles produced by this project
+As such the Makefiles produced by the project
-file would be `Makefile.linux-x86_64`,`Makefile.linux-i686`,
+file about would be `Makefile.linux-x86_64`,`Makefile.linux-i686`,
 and `Makefile.bsd-x86_64`.
 If no architecure is defined then the architecture
-of the host is assumed.
+of the host is apended.